HuseyinKla/Basic-Music-App/README.md

  This app is developed with React Native.
 There are Music Card and Search Bar as custom components.
  It pulls the data from the local file and shows it to the user.
 ## Getting Started
+A few resources to get you started if this is your first React Native project: